fourTheorem/uv-python-lambda/API.md

 - *Type:* string
 - *Default:* index.py

-The path to the index file containing the handler.
+The path to the index file with the project or (or workspace, if specified) containing the handler.

-Relative to #entry

 ---